augcog/OpenARK/README.md

 # OpenARK

 OpenARK is an open-source wearable augmented reality (AR) system founded at UC Berkeley in 2016.
 The C++ based software offers innovative core functionalities to power a wide range of off-the-shelf AR components, including see-through glasses, depth cameras, and IMUs.
-The open-source platform includes fundamental tools such as AR-based camera calibration and SLAM, and it also includes higher-level modules to aid human-computer interaction, such as 3D gesture recognition, plane detection, and multi-user collaboration, all with real-time (30+ FPS) performance.
+The open-source platform includes higher-level modules to aid human-computer interaction, such as 3D gesture recognition, plane detection, avatar/pose tracking, and multi-user collaboration, and also contains fundamental tools such as AR-based camera calibration, depth-to-stereo, and SLAM, and it also.
 Currently, it supports both PMD Pico Flexx and Intel RealSense SR300 cameras.
 The project builds natively on both Windows and Linux.

 At a Glance